PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Real-World Data Set Description

+\item \textit{Epinions}~\cite{epinions} describes trust-distrust consumer reviews on \url{epinions.com}. \url{epinions.com} is a website in which users can write reviews about products and assign them a rating.
+This website also allows the users to express their Web of Trust, i.e. ``reviewers whose reviews and ratings they have consistently found to be valuable" and their Block list, i.e. a list of authors whose reviews they find consistently offensive, inaccurate, or in general not valuable.
+Inserting a user in the Web of Trust is the same as issuing a trust statement which is recorded as a positive edge between the user and the reviewer, while inserting them in the Block List means issuing a distrust statement which is recorded as a negative edge.
+The resulting network has 131,580 nodes, 589,888 positive edges, and 121,322 negative edges.

-\item \textbf{Fi}ancial \textbf{L}ead-\textbf{L}ag (FiLL) data sets.
+\item \textbf{Fi}nancial \textbf{L}ead-\textbf{L}ag (FiLL) data sets.
 For each year in the data set, \cite{he2022msgnn} builds a signed directed graph (\textit{FiLL-pvCLCL}) based on the price return of 444 stocks at market close times on consecutive days. \cite{he2022msgnn} also builds another graph (\textit{FiLL-OPCL}), based on the price return of 430 stocks from market open to close.
 The lead-lag metric that is captured by the entry $\mathbf{A}_{i,j}$ in each network encodes a measure that quantifies the extent to which stock $v_i$ leads stock $v_j$, and is obtained by computing the linear regression coefficient when regressing the time series (of length 245) of daily returns of stock $v_i$ against the lag-one version of the time series (of length 245) of the daily returns of stock $v_j$.
-Specifically, \cite{he2022msgnn} uses the beta coefficient of the corresponding simple linear regression, to serve as the one-day lead-lag metric.
+Specifically, \cite{he2022msgnn} uses the beta coefficient of the corresponding simple linear regression as the one-day lead-lag metric.
 The resulting matrix is asymmetric and signed, rendering it amenable to a signed directed network interpretation.
-The initial matrix is dense, but could be sparsified if we load the data with a sparsity level that only keeps the edges with the largest magnitudes. \end{itemize}
+The data matrices stored in PyGSD are dense but there is a sparsification parameter provided for the data loader; \cite{he2022msgnn} uses a parameter value of 0.2.
+The resulting annual graphs \textit{FiLL-OPCL} have on average 84,467 positive edges and 100,013 negative edges, while the resulting annual graphs \textit{FiLL-pvCLCL} have on average 84,677 positive edges and 112,015 negative edges. \end{itemize}